ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-09-05-how-transparent-is-your-software-project-budget.md

 Budget is one of the main constraints on each project.
 Often it plays the main role in the project delivery.

 1. **Indicating** the constraint.
 At the same time, the project team may be unaware of this constraint.
 This message to the team is the first, cheap, logical and probably easy step to the budget optimization.
 It is important for both a domestic and an offshore development team.
-What is not said, can’t be understood by anyone.
+What is not said, can't be understood by anyone.
-2. **Checking** the team’s understanding.
+2. **Checking** the team's understanding.
 After that, you can regularly check whether the team shares your perspective.
 If the project manager knows, that the budget is the main constraint, they will trade between other constraints and leverage methodology in order to keep within the limits and report on the budget more purposefully.

 Advice #1: **make sure the development team understands the budget constraint.**

 ## 2. Estimation of the project scope

 You need to know estimations of the software development.
-The estimation is like a weather forecast and can’t be 100% accurate.
+The estimation is like a weather forecast and can't be 100% accurate.
 The more risks your project has, the larger the estimations divergence will be.
 There are two different estimation approaches:

 1. Agile estimation;
-2. ‘Waterfall’ estimation, we could call it structured or detailed, but let’s call it Waterfall in order to define a wide range of methods other than Agile (Waterfall itself, RUP, PRINCE2 etc.).
+2. 'Waterfall' estimation, we could call it structured or detailed, but let's call it Waterfall in order to define a wide range of methods other than Agile (Waterfall itself, RUP, PRINCE2 etc.).

 ### Agile estimation